 Coinsurance is a percent of the allowed charge that you pay for a covered service.

 You pay 20% of the cost of a covered office visit and the plan pays the rest.

-Some health plans have a limit on the visits or dollars allowed for a specific covered service.
+Some health plans have a limit on the visits allowed for a specific covered service.